navisens/iOS-app-helloworld/README.md

-# iOS App Hello World
+# iOS App Hello World (Objective-C)
+An example Objective-C iOS project using the Navisens MotionDNA SDK

 ___Note: This app is designed to run on iOS 9.1 or higher___

-An example Objective-C iOS project using the Navisens MotionDNA SDK

 run ```pod install``` from the project folder to install necessary dependencies

 ## What it does
 This project builds and runs a bare bones implementation of our SDK core.

 The core is initialized and activated on startup in the view controller triggering a call to the ```startMotionDna``` method in the view controller.
 After this occurs the controller checks for necessary location permission and if requirements are satisfied, begins to receive Navisens MotionDNA location estimates through the ```receiveMotionDna:``` callback method.
 The data received is used to update the appropriate label element with a user's relative x,y and z coordinated along with GPS data and motion categorizations.